Kolawole-max/chapel-vault/README.md

 Quick Response is generated whenever a new student sign up.
 The QR code has the student details in it
 While the Chaplain activity has a scanner to scan the student QR code so to record the particular student presence.
-I used Parse server for the backend...
-Thanks to FACEBOOK
+Its uses Parse server at the backend.